Toloka/docs/en/guide/concepts/result-aggregation.md

     The allowed value must match the `value` parameter in the corresponding interface element.

-1. The tasks were uploaded in the pool with ["smart mixing"](distribute-tasks-by-pages.md#smart-mixing).
+1. The tasks were uploaded in the pool with [“smart mixing”](distribute-tasks-by-pages.md#smart-mixing).

 ## Troubleshooting {#troubleshooting}